 A Golden Section of Wisdom

-In the Wheel, the wisdom traditions are both contextually embedded according to their cultural-historical origins, as well as sixteen paths or sources for intercultural wisdom.
-This ambiguous positioning arises from the symbolical bridges, the language game of the five elements, providing a twofold orientation: both towards philosophical unity and transcultural forms of life as well as towards cultural diversity at the corners of the elementary fields.
-The inter- and transcultural dynamics is symbolically characterized with pictograms.
+In the Wheel, the wisdom traditions are both contextually embedded according to their cultural-historical origins, depicted as sixteen spokes as examples of paths and sources for intercultural wisdom.
+This ambiguous positioning arises from the symbolical bridges, the symbolic language of the five elements, providing a twofold orientation: both towards philosophical unity and transcultural forms of life, as well as towards the periphery of cultural diversity.
+The inter- and transcultural dynamics at the corners of the elementary fields is symbolically characterized with pictograms.

 There are two levels of developing wisdom: At the collective level of wisdom traditions: